- 3D printing of light weight alloys and material developmentKeren Zohar-Hauber, .

 product packaging take place.
 In the first part of the line, there are 4 robotic cells with 8 machining machines, and a pallet line for product distribution from the robotic cell, through washing, to the clean room.
 In the clean room, products are transferred to another pallet line, where three standalone machines with integrated robots are located, along with 5 robotic cells for machine loading, and 8 workstations for visual product inspection and packaging.
 Currently, we can produce 15 different types of products on the entire line, while simultaneously handling 8 different products.
 We have entirely manufactured the line within the company\'s Process Automation department, utilizing many innovations not present in previous lines.
 The entire line and its processes will be presented in detail in the article.

-In January 2022, the European Commission published a development strategy entitled Industry 5.0.
-In 2016, Japan announced a strategy called Society 5.0, which is equivalent to Industry 4.0.
-Since then the whole of Japan had been developed as a digital twin made up of many digital twins.
-Industry 5.0 is not a technological revolution, it is an environmental upgrade of Industry 4.0.
-The Japanese added an environmental upgrade to the Society 5.0 strategy in 2021, but they did not change the number of the revolution, because of course it did not happen.
-Indeed, the European Union is still living in the era of Industry 4.0 and will stay inside it for quite some time.
-Industry 5.0 puts technological development on the periphery.
-Since 2016, Japan has put human well-being at the center of all development in its strategy.
-In the same way, the EU strategy in 2022 put people at the center.
-The development of technology overtaking the development of society by ten years or more and literally pulls the development of society forward.
-The most developed society is the result of the most developed technology.
-Slovenian development lags behind three revolutions, so we have no choice but to implement industrial revolutions 3.0, 4.0 and 5.0 at the same time and integrated togather under the Human-centered industry 60 as a generator of a super innovation society.
+In 2016, Japan announced a strategy called Society 5.0 (Society 5.0), which is equivalent to the EU's Industry 4.0 from 2011.
+They put the technology of digital twins as the basic generator of development.
+Since then, the whole of Japan has been developed as a digital twin made up of many digital twins.
+The Japanese added an environmental upgrade to the Society 5.0 strategy in March 2021, but they did not change the number of the revolution, because it did not happen.
+Eight months later, the EU Commission published a strategy, and in January 2022 a development vision entitled Industry 5.0, which is also an environmental upgrade of Industry 4.0 and is not a technological revolution, but a political construct.
+Indeed, the EU is still living in the age of Industry 4.0 and will be for quite some time.
+Since 2016, Japan has put human well-being at the center of all development in its strategy, and it has also put people at the center of EU Industry 5.0 six years later.
+When rewriting Japan's strategy, EU strategists omitted the development of digital twins in Industry 5.0 and envisioned the manual production of highly individualized products instead, thus directing EU development backwards.
+The development of technology overtakes the development of society by ten years or more and literally drags the development of society forward.
+The most developed society is the result of the most developed technology and nowadays these are digital twins.
+Slovenian development lags behind three revolutions, so we have no choice but to implement industrial revolutions 3.0, 4.0 and 5.0 at the same time and integrated into a whole, under the name Human-centered industry 60 as a generator of a super innovation society.

 Andrej Lebar, UL, Fakulteta za strojništvo, Zdravstvena fakulteta